 Kollam (Quilon), southern gateway to the Kerala backwaters, was once a flourishing port where Romans, Chinese and Arabs came to trade.
-It is known as the world capital for cashew nuts, but its main attraction is Ashtamudi Lake.
-The lake offers delightful walks to Munroe Island or a stay with a local family among the palm groves.
-Wonderfully restorative.
+Today, the main attraction of Kollam is its Lake Ashtamudi, which offers, off the beaten track, beautiful boat trips to Munroe Island where you can stay with the locals, in small cottages amidst the palm groves … A must!

 Kerala’s second largest lake, Ashtamudi Lake is 16km long and is noted for its splendid waterscapes and wetlands.